reanderson89/ms_fastapi/tests/postman/README.md

 ```

+## Milestones_all_routes.postman_collection.json

+This collection currently has all of the routes in it.
+It is essentially a backup of the separate collections and also has the routes in it that are not fully testable yet.
+It will become outdated as the other collections are updated and is just currently being kept as a backup.
+Eventually it will be removed and we will just have the separate collections.

-## Milestones_in_order.postman_collection.json
+## Milestones_admins.postman_collection.json

-Currently the `Milestones_in_order.postman_collection.json` file has multiple folders in it that will eventually be separated for easier upkeep.

-- Milestones_in_order
-     - v1
-        - clients (running this folder will create a client and two client_users, it will get them all and individually, update them both, and then delete everything and check that it has been deleted)
-        - placeholder
-            - programs (running this folder will create a client, a client_user and a program associated for the client, it will get the program, update it, and then delete the program, the client_user, and the client)
+Running this collection will create a client, client_user, program, and then a program_admin, it will the GET the admin, update the permissions, and then delete them along with everything else.

+You should see 24 tests pass

+## Milestones_budgets.postman_collection.json

-            - budgets (running this folder will create a client and then it will create a static budget, parent budget, and sub budget, it will then run full CRUD checks on all of the budgets and also delete the client in the end)
+Running this collection will create a client and then it will create a static budget, parent budget, and sub budget, it will then run full CRUD checks on all of the budgets and also delete the client in the end.

+You should see 38 tests pass

+## Milestones_clients.postman_collection.json

+Running this collection will create a client and two client_users, it will get them all and individually, update them both, and then delete everything and check that it has been deleted.

+You should see 33 tests pass

+## Milestones_events.postman_collection.json

-            - events (running this folder will create a client, client_user, program, program_event and a sub event.
-It will GET the events and update them and then delete them along with everything else created)
+Running this collection will create a client, client_user, program, program_event and a sub event.
+It will GET the events and update them and then delete them along with everything else created.

+You should see 24 tests pass

+## Milestones_message_templates.postman_collection.json

+Running his collection will create a message_template, then get them all and get the one created specifically.
+It will then update the message_template and then delete it.

+You should see 5 tests pass

+## Milestones_messages.postman_collection.json

-            - admins (running this folder will create a client, client_user, program, and then a program_admin, it will the GET the admin, update the permissions, and then delete them along with everything else)
+Running this collection will create a client, a client_user and a program associated for the client, it will then create a message, get all messages and the one created specifically.
+Then it will update the message and delete it along with the program, client_user, client, and user.

-            - WIP (Work In Progress, has the other routes in it that don't have tests complete yet)
+You should see 29 tests pass

+## Milestones_programs.postman_collection.json

+Running this collection will create a client, a client_user and a program associated for the client, it will get the program, update it, and then delete the program, the client_user, and the client.

+You should see 25 tests pass

 ## Milestones_Users.postman_collection.json